bpmolinari/nina/content/family/molinari/_index.md

 {{< figure src="PierinaMolinari.jpg"
            caption= "Pierina Molinari" >}}

-Bernardo and Pierina established a substantial property at 168 Hertha Road, osborne Park.
+Bernardo and Pierina established a substantial property at 168 Hertha Road, Osborne Park.
 It could operate as a restaurant and as a reception centre.
 During the War, and through to the fifties it was the go-to place in Perth for fine Italian dining and hospitality.
 For example, the social pages of the *Sunday Times* of 23 March 1952 reported

 >DINNER Party on Thursday Night was given to Farewell Mrs. Milly Higgins of Mt.
 Lawley who leaves for England on the 'Dominion Monarch' tomorrow.
 Friends who arranged it at Molinari's Osborne Park, were ...